VictorMegir/Kmeans-for-image-clustering/README.md

 # Kmeans-for-images
-Implementation of the Kmeans algorithm for image data with Estimation-Maximization (EM)
+Implementation of the Kmeans algorithm for image data.